nfm/gplus-rails-demo/README.md

 [gplus](https://github.com/nfm/gplus) is a complete implementation of the Google+ API for Ruby.

-This repository is an example Rails 3.1 app for gplus.
+This repository is an example Rails 3.1 app for `gplus`.
 You can browse the source code, or clone the repository and run it locally.

 # Running the app locally